 Asset allocation describes the share of investments in specific assets.
+Taxonomy-aligned activities are expressed as a share of:

 - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.